JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 headers = lib.h
 ```

+We may have avoided `.h` file from being created and placed declarations
+directly to `.def` file.
+For example, we done that in the [next tutorial](mapping-struct-union-types-from-c.html).

 ## Inspecting Generated Kotlin/Native APIs for a C library

-We assume, you have Kotlin/Native compiler on your machine.
+We need to have a Kotlin/Native compiler on our machines.
+You may have a look at the
 [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#obtaining-the-compiler)
-tutorial has good instructions to install Kotlin/Native.
+tutorial for more information on performing this step.
-We assume `kotlinc` and `cinterop` commands are available in PATH.
+Let's assume we have a console, where `kotlinc`, `cinterop` and `klib` commands are available.

 Now we are ready to compile the library and to import it into Kotlin/Native.
 Let's
 call the following commands: